david4eva/dicee-challenger-game/README.md

 </ul>

 ## Contributing
 🚀 We welcome contributions from the community to make Dice Challenger even more exciting!
-Whether you're a developer, designer, or passionate gamer, there are several ways you can contribute to our project.
+Whether you're a developer, designer, or passionate gamer, you can contribute to our project in several ways.

 ## Getting Started: